otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## README

 Update the `README.md` in your repository to document any new endpoints added this week.
-Include setup instructions and any other relevant information for users or developers.